signum-network/CIPs/SIP/sip-40.md

 No arguments within the call.

 ### Set a Like
 Any account can like the NFT and add +1 to the Like counter on the NFT by sending this  transaction to it.
-A message to trackLikeReceived account will be send.
+A message is sent to the trackLikeReceived account.

 ```java
     public void likeIt() {